April is Distracted Driving Awareness Month

 - Do not eat, brush your hair, do your makeup or engage in other grooming activities while behind the wheel.

 If you have been injured or lost a loved one in a crash caused by a distracted driver, you may have legal options.
-Schedule a free, no obligation consultation with the personal injury attorneys at Lynch Law Firm to find out if you are entitled to compensation for medical bills, pain and suffering, lost wages, or more.
+Schedule a free, no-obligation consultation with one of our attorneys at Lynch Law Firm to find out if you are entitled to compensation for medical bills, pain and suffering, lost wages, or more.